Faculty Members

 Konstantinos Androutsopoulos

-Konstantinos Androutsopoulos is Assistant Professor in Management Science at the Department of Management Science and Technology of the Athens University of Economics and Business (AUEB).
+Konstantinos Androutsopoulos is Associate Professor in Management Science at the Department of Management Science and Technology of the Athens University of Economics and Business (AUEB).
 He holds a B.Sc. in Mathematics from University of Athens; M.Sc. in Statistics and Operational Research from University of Essex, UK; and Ph.D. in Management Science from AUEB.
 His research interests include: Management Science and Operations Research methods in Logistics Planning, Emergency Response Logistics, Hazardous Materials Transportation, Air Transportation Management, Flexible Transport Systems.
 His work has been published in highly ranked academic journals of Transportation, Management Science and Operational Research.
 He has been a principal investigator for various R&D projects funded by the European Commission and the Greek Government.

 Nicholas Berketis